Top 5 DeFi Trends for 2022-2024

 In September of 2020, it was reported that over 5% of ETH had been converted into WETH.
 And by the end of 2020, over 5.5 million WETH had been created.

-Another form of financial innovation that is making its way from the world of traditional finance to the crypto ecosystem is tranche lending.
+Tranche lending is form of financial innovation that is making its way from the world of traditional finance to the crypto ecosystem.

 In the financial world, tranche lending products basically allow lenders to fund more volatile and risky loans by taking a pool of loans and segregating the proceeds to groups of investors based on risk appetite.